DEVDEER/CoffeeCupApiAccess/README.md

 # Summary
 We are using [CoffeeCupApp](https://www.coffeecupapp.com) for time tracking on our projects.
 Luckily the team from CoffeeCup provides an API.
 The (CoffeeCup API documentation)[https://bitbucket.org/coffeecupapp/api_docs]  is pretty good and so we have writte a .NET core wrapper to enable other to access it easily.

+# Version informations

+We are currently in alpha-Mode.
+This means, there are a lot of limitations:

+- We only support `GET` requests currently.
+- The C#-documentation is not complete yet.
+- No unit tests where written to this point.
+- The retry-policy in the repository is poor (to say the least).

+# Contribution

+If you want to contribute feel free to contact us.

 # Getting started
 ![NugGet](https://img.shields.io/nuget/vpre/devdeer.CoffeeCupApiAccess.svg)